University of North Carolina at Chapel Hill

 Our mission is to educate, equip, and empower young people to become informed, engaged leaders who advocate for themselves and their communities.

-We achieve these goals through:
+We achieve this through:

 What We Stand For